 About Me

-My research has been published in peer-reviewed outlets such as Climatic Change, Politics and Society, and Social Science Quarterly, among others.
+My other research has been published in peer-reviewed outlets such as Climatic Change, Review of Policy Research, Politics and Society, State Politics and Policy Quarterly, and Social Science Quarterly, among others.

 My work has been supported by the American Political Science Association, the Climate Social Science Network, and the Dispute Resolution Research Center, among others.

-My research and teaching are interdisciplinary in nature, drawing on sociology, political science, public policy, economics and history.
-I am active in a number of professional associations and working groups, including the American Sociological Association, the American Political Science Association, the Social Science History Association, and the Scholars Strategy Network.
+My research and teaching are interdisciplinary in nature, drawing on political science, sociology, public policy, legal scholarship, economics and history.
+I am active in a number of professional associations and working groups, including the American Political Science Association, the American Sociological Association, the Association for Public Policy Analysis and Management, the Social Science History Association, and the Scholars Strategy Network.
 I co-chair the State Politics Working Group of the Climate Social Science Network.

 You can find my CV here.